-•Press Release Budget Economic Crisis and Recovery US
+•Press Release Budget Economic Crisis and Recovery United States

 Washington DC — As fiscal activism meets a new administration, the Center for Economic and Policy Research (CEPR) releases today the second of a three-part guide on how to optimize the use of public spending and taxation.